 It’s the perfect way to increase your search engine traffic without spending hours creating new content or writing lengthy updates to your old posts.

 One of the best ways to improve your search engine rankings is by adding different types of media.

 As the content online becomes more diverse, there is special privilege placed on new content that includes different types of images, plus audio and video.

-It’s a good idea to include an image for every 350 words or so.
+It’s a good idea to include an image for every 150 to 350 words or so.